laxmanrathod69/laxmanrathod69/README.md

 <p align="left"> <a href="https://twitter.com/luckyrathod__" target="blank"><img src="https://img.shields.io/twitter/follow/luckyrathod__?logo=twitter&style=for-the-badge" alt="luckyrathod__" /></a> </p>

+<h3>🤗 About me</h3>
-- Hello, My name is Laxman Rathod I'm a dedicated college student with a passion for exploring new and innovative skills.
+Hello, My name is Laxman Rathod I'm a dedicated college student with a passion for exploring new and innovative skills.
 Here, you'll find my projects related to web development, problem-solving, and more.
 Join me on this exciting journey of continuous learning and growth!
 Feel free to explore and collaborate on my projects. 😄🌟

-<h1>🔧 Technologies and Interests</h1>
+<h3>🔧 Technologies and Interests</h3>
 - Web development
 - Frontend designer
 - Problem solving